aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210170G-NLP_Speech-Recognition/docs/research_proposal.md

 7. Babu, A., et al. (2021). *XLS-R: Cross-lingual speech representation learning at scale.*
 8. Panayotov, V., et al. (2015). *LibriSpeech: An ASR corpus based on public domain audio books.*

----

-**Submission Instructions:**
-1. Complete all sections above
-2. Commit your changes to the repository
-3. Create an issue with the labels **“milestone”** and **“research-proposal”**
-4. Tag your supervisors in the issue for review

----